 Genetic testing for Usher syndrome may be available through clinical research studies.
 Search for “Usher syndrome” or “Usher genetic testing” at the NIH Clinical Trials website.

 How is Usher syndrome treated?

-Some ophthalmologists believe that a high dose of vitamin A palmitate may slow, but not halt, the progression of retinitis pigmentosa.
-This belief stems from the results of a long-term clinical trial supported by the National Eye Institute and the Foundation for Fighting Blindness.
-Based on these findings, the researchers recommend that most adult patients with the common forms of RP take a daily supplement of 15,000 IU (international units) of vitamin A in the palmitate form under the supervision of their eye care professional.
-(Because people with type 1 Usher syndrome did not take part in the study, high-dose vitamin A is not recommended for these patients.)
-People who are considering taking vitamin A should discuss this treatment option with their health care provider before proceeding.
-Other guidelines regarding this treatment option include:
+Vitamin A may slow the progression of RP, according to results from a long-term clinical trial supported by the National Eye Institute and the Foundation Fighting Blindness.6 Based on the study, adults with a common form of RP may benefit from a daily supplement of 15,000 IU (international units) of the palmitate form of vitamin A. Patients should discuss this treatment option with their health care provider before proceeding.
+Because people with type 1 Usher syndrome did not take part in the study, high-dose vitamin A is not recommended for these patients.

 - Do not substitute vitamin A palmitate with a beta-carotene supplement.

 - Do not take vitamin A supplements greater than the recommended dose of 15,000 IU or modify your diet to select foods with high levels of vitamin A.

 - Pregnant women should not take high-dose vitamin A supplements due to the increased risk of birth defects.
 Women considering pregnancy should stop taking high-dose vitamin A supplements for six months before trying to conceive.